St. Louis Arch Angels

 Seed Round in 2013

-Adarza BioSystems is an early-stage medical diagnostics company based in St. Louis, Missouri, founded in 2008.
-The company specializes in developing a rapid and label-free biological assay platform that measures clinical and point-of-care samples.
-This innovative platform employs diagnostic arrayed imaging reflectometry (AIR) to enable the simultaneous detection of hundreds of analytes from a single drop of fluid, allowing healthcare professionals to conduct sophisticated tests with high sensitivity and specificity.
-By significantly reducing the time required for testing, Adarza BioSystems aims to enhance diagnostic capabilities in various healthcare settings.
+Adarza BioSystems is an early-stage medical diagnostics company based in St. Louis, Missouri, that specializes in developing a rapid and label-free biological assay platform for clinical and point-of-care samples.
+Founded in 2008, the company utilizes its innovative arrayed imaging reflectometry technology to enable the simultaneous detection of hundreds of analytes from a single drop of fluid.
+This platform allows healthcare professionals to conduct sophisticated tests in a matter of minutes, ensuring high sensitivity and specificity in the detection of multiplexed proteins.
+Adarza BioSystems aims to enhance diagnostic capabilities, improving patient outcomes through quicker and more accurate testing.

 Elemental Enzymes